danielaparker/jsoncons/README.md

 ## Supported compilers

-jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
+jsoncons requires a C++11 compiler.
 It is tested in continuous integration on [AppVeyor](https://ci.appveyor.com/project/danielaparker/jsoncons), [Travis](https://travis-ci.org/danielaparker/jsoncons), and [doozer](https://doozer.io/).
+[UndefinedBehaviorSanitizer (UBSan)](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) diagnostics are enabled for selected gcc and clang builds.
+Since v0.151.0, it is integrated with [Google OSS-fuzz](https://github.com/google/oss-fuzz), with coverage for all parsers and encoders.

 | Compiler                | Version                   |Architecture | Operating System  | Notes |
 |-------------------------|---------------------------|-------------|-------------------|-------|